viperML/dotfiles/README.md

 # 📦 Exported packages

 I package software for myself, which you can use in your flake.
 The list of packages is in [overlays/pkgs](./overlays/pkgs).

-To install a package `foo-bar`, you can either:
-a.
-Pull the whole overlay into nixpkgs
+To use the packages, an overlay is provided, that you can use over your nixpkgs.
+For example:

 ```nix
 # flake.nix